trdecker/ktTaskManager/README.md

 # Development Environment

 Developed using VSCode, written in Kotlin.
-I used the extensions "Kotlin" by fwcd and "Kotlin Language" by mathiasfrohlich to make this possible.
+I used the extensions "Kotlin" by fwcd and "Kotlin Language" by mathiasfrohlich in VSCode to make this possible.
+In command line, kontlinc was used to create and run the .jar file.

 # Useful Websites